Anger and Rage

 Updated: Aug 22, 2021

 Often we use the terminology of feeling angry in general conversational concept something like "I am very angry!" or " I am soo pissed off at..!" but really what we feel and say are not defined or even clear states of mind and emotions.
 Anger is a pure emotion, a subtle and benign energy related to the here-and-now state of arousal, anger protect our emotional, physical and intellectual aspects from experiencing our immediate environment, it signals an immediate need to safeguard ourselves from a variety of life changes and situations, particularly in relationships, whereby those dynamics and deep relational connections may be very different from any other rapports and interactions.
 We feel angry when experiencing a bereavement or a challenging situation, making decisions and bringing up changes.
 It is possible to think while we feel angry at the same time, unlike with rage the capacity to think usefully is absent.

-The individuation has now failed and this bring the adult into a sense of alienation, not being sure of their own emotional boundaries, experiencing low self esteem, feeling and needs catapulting the adult into relationship difficulties caused by their either passive and or aggressive behaviour.
-To be able to release that anger effectively and to manage the behaviour through a process of exploration within an healthy environment and a receptive one, we are able to connect with feelings and to name those emotions.
+The individuation has now failed, and this bring the adult into a sense of alienation, not being sure of their own emotional boundaries, experiencing low self esteem, feeling and needs catapulting the adult into relationship difficulties caused by their either passive and or aggressive behaviour.
+To be able to release that anger effectively and to manage the behaviour through a process of exploration within a healthy environment and a receptive one, we can connect with feelings and to name those emotions.

 SE27 London | Counselling for Anxiety, Depression, Trauma, Narcissistic Abuse,